airspeed-velocity/asv/docs/source/asv.conf.json.rst

 ``{build_dir}``.
 The ``uninstall_command`` is launched in the environment root directory.

-Note that the commands are not run in a shell, so that ``cd`` has no effect on subsequent commands.
+The commands are specified in typical POSIX shell syntax (Python shlex), but are not run in a shell, so that e.g. ``cd`` has no effect on subsequent commands, and wildcard or environment variable expansion is not done.
+The substituted variables ``{variable_name}`` do not need to be quoted.
+The commands may contain environment variable specifications in in form ``VARNAME=value`` at the beginning.
+In addition, valid return codes can be specified via ``return-code=0,1,2`` and ``return-code=any``.

 The commands can be supplied with the arguments: